 Research from 2018 has shown that prednisone is not effective in maintaining UC remission.
 As a result, experts recommend against using it during periods when UC symptoms are not present.

 They also do not advise doctors to prescribe corticosteroids preemptively, which would allow people to self-medicate during flares.
 Instead, doctors should prescribe prednisone as needed.

 Corticosteroids are highly likely to cause side effects.

 As prednisone strongly suppresses the immune system, it slows the body’s response to infection or injury.
 By impairing the immune response in this way, the drug can lead to significant and potentially severe side effects.

-The possible side effects of prednisone
+The possible side effects of prednisone and other corticosteroids can

 - slow healing, for example, of bruises and cuts